-Two Simple Models

-- We can generate a liquidity preference theory of money demand via two different setups: - 1.
-Baumol-Tobin: this is an intratemporal portfolio allocation problem.
+Two Simple Models We can generate a liquidity preference theory of money demand via two different setups: - Baumol-Tobin: this is an intratemporal portfolio allocation problem.
 Given desired spending, how to allocate wealth between money and bonds (which pay interest) - 2.
-Money in the Utility Function (MIU): this is an intertemporal problem with both a consumption-saving decision and a portfolio allocation problem - Both generate something like: $m_t = L(i_t, Y_t)$

-Baumol-Tobin

-- You need to spend Y over the course of a period (say, a year).
-This is given. - You have sufficient wealth to do this - Average holdings of illiquid wealth earn nominal return i - Need to determine how much real money balances to hold to hold, which earns nothing.
-Have to support transactions with real balances - You can withdraw money as often as you please, but each withdrawal incurs a "shoeleather cost" of K ≥ 0

-One "Trip to the Bank"
+Money in the Utility Function (MIU): this is an intertemporal problem with both a consumption-saving decision and a portfolio allocation problem (left as exercise) Both generate something like: $m_t = L(i_t, Y_t)$ Baumol-Tobin You need to spend Y over the course of a period (say, a year).
+This is given.
+You have sufficient wealth to do this Average holdings of illiquid wealth (over the period) earn nominal \overline{i} Need to determine how much money (liquid wealth) to hold to hold, which earns nothing.
+Have to support transactions with money You can liquidate illiquid wealth (i.e., withdraw money) as often as you please, but each liquidation incurs a "shoeleather cost" of ${\cal K} \geq 0$ One "Trip to the Bank" Suppose you withdraw all the funds you need at the beginning of a period.
+So you make one trip Then your average real balance holdings over the period are Y/2

-- Suppose you withdraw all the funds you need at the beginning of a period.
-So you make one trip - Then your average real balance holdings over the period are Y/2 - You forego iY/2 in interest by holding money instead of bonds - And pay a shoeleather cost of K - Total cost is:
+You forego iY/2 in interest by holding money instead of bonds And pay a shoeleather cost of K

+Total cost is: